cuihujun/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

 8. Make sure the Thing Dev Board is connected to your computer via a micro-USB cable and select your device’s serial port with *Tools* > *Port* > *"your_port"*.

   **NOTE:** Your device will likely be the only one.
-If it’s not, you can figure out which is correct by unplugging your device and finding which device disappears.
+If it is not, you can figure out which is correct by unplugging your device and finding which device disappears.

     ![image alt text](thingdev_11.png)